 The polyphase rotator induction motor is shown below:

 If the stator is cut along the line ab and spread out flat the figure formed is shown below.
 This portion forms the primary of the LIM.

-If a three phase supply is connected to the stator of an induction motor, a rotating flux is produced.
+If a three-phase supply is connected to the stator of an induction motor, a rotating flux is produced.
 This flux rotates at a synchronous speed in the air gap.
-Similarly, if the primary of the linear induction motor is connected to the three phase supply, a flux is produced which travel across the length of the primary.
-A current is generated in the conductor which is made of the aluminium material.
+Similarly, if the primary of the linear induction motor is connected to the three-phase supply, a flux is produced which travel across the length of the primary.
+A current is generated in the conductor which is made of aluminium material.

 Performance of the Linear Induction Motor